Mulgrave

 Mulgrave ranks among the top 25% of areas assessed nationally for overall employment performance

-However, construction is under-represented at 8.4% compared to Greater Melbourne's 9.7%.
-Mulgrave functions as an employment hub with 1.2 workers for every resident.
-During the year to September 2025, employment levels increased by 4.6% and labour force grew by 4.8%, causing the unemployment rate to rise by 0.1 percentage points.
+Leading employment industries among Mulgrave residents were health care & social assistance, retail trade, and professional & technical services.
+Manufacturing showed particularly strong specialization with an employment share of 1.3 times the regional level, while construction was under-represented at 8.4% compared to Greater Melbourne's 9.7%.
+There were 1.2 workers for every resident in Mulgrave as at the Census, indicating that it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to September 2025, employment levels increased by 4.6% and labour force increased by 4.8%, causing the unemployment rate to rise by 0.1 percentage points.
 In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-State-level data as of 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-Nationally, employment growth was 0.14%, and the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate that employment should increase by 6.5% over five years and 13.5% over ten years in Mulgrave, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mulgrave's employment should increase by 6.5% over five years and 13.5% over ten years, based on a simple weighting extrapolation of industry-specific projections.

 Frequently Asked Questions - Employment